FastOpticalSpectrum/FOS/README.md

 The body of the input file consists of information for each simulation.
 An example body is shown below with one simple simulation, and one with more complex features.
 In each simulation, the following is required:
 + Sequentially ordered simulation number (1, 2, 3, ..., n).
 + Upper and lower boundary condition refractive index, this number is applied to all wavelengths simulated.
 + Within each simulation each layer must be labelled.
-Sim: 1 below only has one layer, Sim: 2 has 2 layers.
+Sim 1 below only has one layer, Sim 2 has 2 layers.
-+ Each layer must include at least one medium and one particle.
++ Each layer must include at least one matrix and one particle.
 + The number next to medium or particle refer to the file imported from the header.
-For example, in Sim: 1 when it refers to Particle 2, that uses the TiO2.txt file which was imported in the header as Particle 2.
+For example, in Sim 1 when it refers to Particle 2, that uses the TiO2.txt file which was imported in the header as Particle 2.
-+ Under medium, the layer thickness must be specified.
++ Under matrix, the layer thickness must be specified.
 All units in the input file are in microns.
 + Under each particle, the diamater, volume fraction, and distribution must be specified.
-Multiple diameters can be provided under one particle such as in Sim: 2 layer 1
+Multiple diameters can be provided under one particle such as in Sim 2 layer 1
-+ Multiple particle types can be used within a layer such as in Sim: 2 Layer 1 by specifying the particles sequentially before beginning layer 2
++ Multiple particle types can be used within a layer such as in Sim 2 Layer 1 by specifying the particles sequentially before beginning layer 2

 Example body:
 ```